AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 */
 ```

-For memory location, if it contained the value that must be replaced, then it
+For every memory location that contained the value to be replaced, it now must
-now contains the new value, else the value remains unchanged.
-In fact, if we try
+contain the new value.
+All other values must remain unchanged.
+In fact, if we
-to prove this invariant with WP, it fails.
-In such a case, the simpler method is
+try to prove this invariant with WP, it fails.
+In such a case, the simpler
-to add different assertions that will express the different intermediate
+method is to add different assertions that will express the different
-properties using assertions, that we expect to be easily proved and that implies
+intermediate properties using assertions which we expect to be easily proved
-the invariant.
-Here, we can easily notice that WP do not succeed in maintaining
+and which imply the invariant.
+Here, we can easily notice that WP does not
-the knowledge that we have not modified the end of the array yet:
+succeed in maintaining the knowledge that we have not modified the remaining
+part of the array yet:

 ```c
 for(size_t i = 0; i < length; ++i){